ConfusedVorlon/HSObserver/README.md

 * either specify `activate:true` in the initialiser
 * or call myObserver.activate()`
+* or chain on the initialiser `HSNotification.init(....).activate()`

 ## HSNotificationObserver integrates well with View Controller lifecycle

-A common pattern for a view controller is to activate observers in view will appear, and de-activate them in view did appear
+A common pattern for a view controller is to activate observers in `viewWillAppear`, and de-activate them in `viewDidDisppear`

 Adding the `HSNotificationObserver` protocol to any class allows you to add a group of observers, and activate or deactivate them easily.